Taciann62/E-commerce-Customer-Analysis-K-means-/README.md

-## E-Commerce Customer Segmentation Analysis
+## E-Commerce Csutomer and Product Analysis

 This project explores customer purchasing behavior for an e-commerce business using K-Means clustering to segment customers into High, Mid, and Low Spenders based on income, age, product-level spending, and purchase channel preferences.